dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-java.md

 &nbsp;

-# Java
+# Introduction to Java

-With our interactive Java course, you’ll learn object-oriented Java programming and have the ability to write clear and valid code in almost no time at all.
+This simple, beginner-friendly Java course requires no previous coding knowledge.
+All you need is a mobile phone or desktop computer and 5 minutes a day!
+You’ll learn all about the key concepts of Java, and will be writing clear, working code right from your first lesson.

 &nbsp;